lgaborini/personal_data_google/README.md

 The main workhorse is the function `validate_result`.
 `validate_result` returns `True` if the given page contains information.
 The method `populateFromGoogleResults` validates every result for an individual, and fills information for `PersonInformationResult`.
+Currently, only the result link is retained, no further parsing is performed on the page.

-However, the class is abstract.
+However, the class `PersonInformationResult` is abstract.
 The parsing according to the website type is implemented by derived classes, which overload the validation method.
-Inheritance takes care for the dispatch.
+Inheritance dispatches the call of `validate_result` to the correct class.

+## Usage

+The script is designed to be run by providing a suitable `addresses.csv`, and uncommenting code in scripts.

+First run:
+- the database must be created and saved by uncommenting the following line in [ingest.py](./ingest.py):
+> db = make_new_database()

+The script reads and performs Google searches on the specified data.
+Notice that Google throttles requests, and an exception is thrown when the maximum amount of requests is reached.

+The type of query can also be modified by passing the appropriate parameter to function `populate_database`.

+Once all requests have been performed, [parse.py](./parse.py) takes care of extracting information.
+The choice of parser method is performed in the `main` function.

+## Disclaimer

+This script has been written only for learning purposes.
+No other use is authorized.

+## TODO:

+[ ] Implement command-line options
+[ ] Insert script to activate/deactivate VPN when necessary
+[ ] Display data on a Flask app
+[ ] Fix dependency on Google-Search-API